Terra Perma

 The course certificate will be awarded on the completion and mentored review of a draft Permaculture design for a location of the student's choosing.

-In response to feedback, a bonus day has now been added to this course.
+In response to feedback, a bonus day has been added to this course.
 This day will be dedicated to this review process through discussions with teachers and peers.
-The 'presentation day' is scheduled one month after the PDC to enable the digestion and application of the class and practical material in a methodical manner to a specific design space.
-Where students are unable to complete their draft in time for the review or are unable to attend, an alternate meeting should be arranged within 6 months of the course's final class session to obtain certification.
+The 'presentation day' is scheduled about one month after the PDC to enable the digestion and application of the class and practical material in a methodical manner to a specific design space.
+Where students are unable to complete their draft in time for the review or are unable to attend (in person or electronically), an alternate meeting should be arranged within 6 months of the course's final class session to obtain certification.

 Picture